 American Banjo MuseumOklahoma City

-The American Banjo Museum is a $5 million, world-class 21,000 square foot facility honoring the rich history, vibrant spirit and unlimited future of the banjo.
+The American Banjo Museum is a world-class 21,000-square-foot facility honoring the rich history, vibrant spirit, and unlimited future of the banjo.
 The museum contains more than 300 instruments, the largest collection on public display in the world.
-Examples include replicas of primitive banjos developed by African slaves in the Old South, Minstrel Age instruments from 19th century, post WWII instruments used in bluegrass, folk and world music, and museum's core collection of ornately decorated banjos made in America during the Jazz Age of the 1920's and 30s.
+Examples include replicas of primitive banjos developed by African slaves in the Old South, Minstrel Age instruments from the 19th century, post-WWII instruments used in bluegrass, folk, and world music, and the museum's core collection of ornately decorated banjos made in America during the Jazz Age of the 1920s and 30s.

 Celebration StationOklahoma City